asagi4/comfyui-prompt-control/README.md

 The basic nodes should now be stable, though I won't make interface guarantees quite yet.

+The `example.json` workflow in the `workflows` folder implements a two-pass workflow illustrating most features.

 ## Syntax

 Syntax is like A1111 for now, but only fractions are supported for steps.